CobaltFusion/DebugViewPP/README.md

 Include, exclude, once and highlight filters are the most intuitive filters to use.
 Track and stop can be a little confusing, let me try to give some examples.

-**track**; use this filter to focus interesting lines that do not occur very often, but at a regular interval, for example, so you are monitoring a process that logs output every 30 seconds and you need to check the result.
+**track**: use this filter to focus interesting lines that do not occur very often, but at a regular interval, for example, so you are monitoring a process that logs output every 30 seconds and you need to check the result.

-**stop**; this filter is good when some special event occurs (an exception?) and you want to inspect the context of the event in the log before continuing.
+**stop**: this filter is good when some special event occurs (an exception?) and you want to inspect the context of the event in the log before continuing.
 A press of the 'end' button will resume auto scrolling.

 Other features:
 --------------------

-**link views**; the selected line in the current view is located re-selected when you switch to another view.
+**link views**: the selected line in the current view is located re-selected when you switch to another view.
 This is done on a best-effort bases, so if the exact line is not found, the nearest line is selected.
 In that case switching views will cause the currently selected line to change.

 Consider this use case: